deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Processing user requests and extracting additional parameters is a crucial part of building a conversational bot.
 DFF allows you to define how user requests will be processed to extract additional parameters.
-This is done by passing callbacks to special ``PROCESSING`` fields in the Node object.
+This is done by passing callbacks to a special ``PROCESSING`` fields in a Node dict.

 * User input can be altered with ``PRE_RESPONSE_PROCESSING`` and will happen **before** response generation.
 See `tutorial on pre-response processing`_.
 * Node response can be modified with ``PRE_TRANSITIONS_PROCESSING`` and will happen **after** response generation.
 See `tutorial on pre-transition processing`_.